We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Key features: This three-stage bathtub includes the newborn sling, reclining option for babies under 6 months old, and the sitting option for babies up to 25 pounds.
-The whale shape adds some fun to the bath time experience — if your baby is old enough to appreciate this — and the interior of the tub is coated in a non-slip texture for extra safety.
+Key features: This three-stage bathtub includes the newborn sling, reclining option for babies younger than 6 months, and the sitting option for babies up to 25 pounds.
+The whale shape adds some fun to the bath time experience — if your baby is old enough to appreciate this — and the interior of the tub is coated in a nonslip texture for extra safety.
 Parents like the mesh sling because they say it’s made from quality materials and feels comfortable for cradling even tiny babies.

 Considerations: While some reviewers like the space-saving design, many others say it’s too small for babies older than 6 months.
 A few people say that the slope of the netting is too steep, making it uncomfortable.
 Other reviewers share that the plug may break after several uses.

-Considerations: Nearly 90 percent of reviewers give this tub five stars.
-Those who don’t say that they’re frustrated with its small size and that it doesn’t fit longer infants very well.
-Other reviewers report that the tub itself is hard to clean and that scum and dirt show too easily.
+Considerations: Nearly 85% of reviewers give this tub five stars.
+Those who don’t give it high marks say that they’re frustrated with its small size and that it doesn’t fit longer infants very well.
+Other reviewers say that the tub itself is hard to clean and that scum and dirt show too easily.

-Key features: The OXO Tot Splash and Store tub has a clever silicone design that allows it to be folded flat after use.
-It works best for babies ages newborn to 18 months old and offers two different sides.
+Key features: The OXO Tot Splash & Store tub has a clever silicone design that allows it to be folded flat after use.
+It works best for children ages newborn to 18 months and offers two different sides.
 The first side is smaller to cradle younger infants.
 The second is wider for babies ages 9 months and up who sit upright.
 Parents like the quick action double drain that can be emptied even while baby is in the tub.

 Considerations: In general, people like the higher quality materials used to make this product.
 Some parents note that this tub doesn’t offer much in the way of comfort for smaller babies.
 Otherwise, the main sticking point with reviewers is the high price, which is nearly double that of most similar baby bathtubs.

-Key features: You’ve probably heard you can buy a mini jacuzzi for you baby — well, the Summer Lil Luxuries Spa tub is that tub.
+Key features: You’ve probably heard you can buy a mini jacuzzi for your baby — well, the Summer Lil’ Luxuries tub is that tub.
 If it sounds excessive, consider that the circulating water jets and vibrations may calm fussy babies.
 This tub includes a special newborn sling with a bolster that can be used inside the tub itself or in a sink.
 Outgrown the baby tub?
 Older babies can continue using the spa and shower unit in an adult tub.

 Considerations: Reviews on this product are pretty split.
-While 64 percent of customers give it five stars, a solid 18 percent give this product only one star.
+While 77% of customers give it five stars, 6% give this product only one star.
 Their main gripe?
 It’s difficult to clean and has many nooks, crannies, and tubes to contend with.
-Mostly, people say that all the added features aren’t worth the risk of mold and mildew buildup, especially considering the high price point.
+Mostly, people say that all the added features aren’t worth the risk of mold and mildew buildup, especially considering the high price.

 Key features: If you need a tub while visiting the in-laws or on vacation, consider packing this inflatable one by Mommy’s Helper.
 It includes a large drain hole for quick cleanup and a saddle horn that fits between baby’s legs for added stability.
 Not only is this bestselling tub inexpensive, but it also gets good reviews for being a great transition tool for kids who may be close to moving to the family tub.